zwuser1227/MEDNet-Edge-detection/README.md

 training files (train.py)<br/>
 testing files (test.py) and other related files (cfgs ...).
 ## Result
-BSDS：Test results of this model on BSDS500 data set.<br>
+BSDS：Test results of this model on BSDS500 data set.<br/>
-NYUD：Test results of this model on NYUD data set.<br>
+NYUD：Test results of this model on NYUD data set.<br/>
-BIPED：Test results of this model on BIPED data set.<br>
+BIPED：Test results of this model on BIPED data set.<br/>
 Other data and procedures will be made public after the paper is received.

 ## Datsets